Terongorus/TeronTotemBar/README.md

 - Added a new and improved assignement frame with better visibility and a proper close button
 - Added a new button in the assignment frame which will be used to assign weapon enhancements for shamans (under development)
 - Made some changes to the settings menu
 - The assignment frame can now be opened using the frame title above the Buff Bar - "Teron Totem Buff Bar".
-SImply clicking it will open the assignment menu.
+Simply clicking it will open the assignment menu.
 - Added a button in the assignment frame which opens the settings (bottom right corner).
 ### v1.1.0
 - Added a new function which allows the simultaneous cast of Stoneclaw/Mgama Totem for shaman tanks (the feature can be turned on optionally)